 Lumps within the scrotum can have many different causes, and testicular cancer is relatively rare.
 Your GP will examine you and, if they think the lump is in your testicle, they may consider cancer as a possible cause.

-Research has indicated that less than 4% of scrotal lumps or swellings are cancerous.
+Research has indicated that less than 4 per cent of scrotal lumps or swellings are cancerous.

 If you do have testicular cancer, the sooner treatment begins, the greater the likelihood that you'll be cured.